-NAVPS is based on issued, outstanding and fully paid shares minus treasury shares.
-The expected cash outflow on redemption of these shares is equivalent to computed NAVPS as at reporting period.
+NAVPS is based on issued, outstanding and fully paid shares minus treasury shares while NAVPU is based on issued, outstanding and fully paid units.
+The expected cash outflow on redemption of these shares/units are equivalent to computed NAVPS/NAVPU as at reporting period.

-16. INTEREST INCOME
+12. INTEREST INCOME